-In May 2010, Apple overtook Microsoft in market capitalization, surpassing the tech giant that dominated Cupertino during the previous decade.
+In May 2010, Apple overtook Microsoft in market capitalization, surpassing the tech giant that dominated the previous decade.

 By August 2011, Apple had been closing in on ExxonMobil for some time.
 Then Apple reported record-breaking earnings for the previous quarter.
 With revenue up 90 percent year-on-year, the company reported the sale of 20.34 million iPhones, more than twice the number sold in the same quarter a year earlier.
 It also sold 9.25 million iPads, triple the number sold during the tablet’s 2010 debut quarter.

 Apple’s profits, meanwhile, surged 124 percent.
-At the same time, ExxonMobil underperformed, due to depressed oil prices caused by financial turmoil.
+At the same time, ExxonMobil underperformed, due to tanking oil prices as a result of financial turmoil.